20 Common French False Friends

-French and English share a complicated linguistic history, leaving us to juggle loads of faux amis (false friends).
+French and English share a complicated linguistic history, leaving us to juggle loads of faux amis (false friends): words that look alike but don’t always mean the same thing.
+And these false cognates can cause confusion and even embarrassment if you’re not careful.

-Long story short, you have to be careful out there—but by learning these false cognates now you’ll save yourself from future confusion and embarrassment!
+By learning these false cognates now, you’ll save yourself from future confusion and embarrassment.

 Contents